fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://supras.io/how-i-got-access-to-many-piis-through-a-source-code-leak/">-How I got access to many PIIs through a source code leak</a>

 <a href="https://fourcore.io/blogs/f5-big-ip-cve-2022-1388-unauthenticated-rce-exploited-by-attackers">-F5 BIG-IP Critical Vulnerability Exploited By Attackers To Gain Unauthenticated RCE</>

+<a href="https://thexssrat.medium.com/how-forgot-password-can-cost-you-your-account-2647454258da">-How “Forgot Password” can cost you your account</a>